Losslessly Compressing DSD files with Wavpack

 It was time to test these files with MPD.
-I quickly rebuilt Archphile packages with wavpack support and tested the highly compressed files (as this is the most cpu hungry scenario) using the Archphile/Odroid C2 combo as a transport.
-In my configuratio, MPD is using only one and dedicated Odroid C2 CPU core.
+I quickly rebuilt Archphile packages with wavpack support and tested the highly compressed files (as this is the most CPU hungry scenario) using the Archphile/Odroid C2 combo as a transport.
+In my configuration, MPD is using only one and dedicated Odroid C2 CPU core.
 The decoding of the .wv file needed approx 25% of this core.

-The most importand part of this test, was to check if the files were recognised as DSD files during playback:
+The most important part of this test, was to check if the files were recognized as DSD files during playback:

 the output was: